 Worldwide, healthcare is now a US$ 7 trillion industry, creating valuable jobs and supporting economic growth.
 For 50 years, the rise of healthcare spending has consistently outpaced economic growth by an average of 2% in OECD countries: an ever-increasing share of national wealth has been dedicated to health.

 Navigating these difficult economic times is challenging for policy-makers faced with the need to rein in healthcare costs.
-The magnitude and proximity of health financing challenges suggest that incremental solutions may not be enough – however, a clear and shared vision of new models for health systems does not yet exist.
+The magnitude and proximity of health financing challenges suggest that incremental solutions may not be enough.

-In 2012, the Forum’s health community will build scenarios to explore the question “What might sustainably financed health systems look like in 2040?”, to envision fundamental transformations of health systems and identify promising potential solutions.
-Based on scenario insights, the project will develop a set of actionable interventions to help policy-makers navigate towards desired outcomes.
+In 2012, the Forum’s Strategic Foresight team and health community built scenarios to explore the question “What might sustainably financed health systems look like in 2040?”, to envision fundamental transformations of health systems and identify promising potential solutions.
+Based on scenario insights, the project developed a set of actionable interventions to help policy-makers navigate towards desired outcomes.

 - Derek Aberle, Executive Vice-President and President, Qualcomm Technology Licensing, Qualcomm, USA